NateIsStalling/Basic4GLj/README.md

 This Java port of Basic4GL attempts to support all functions provided by the original Windows version, but some functions have not been ported yet and some may not be possible with Basic4GLj's current OpenGL implementation

-Additionally, recent work on Basic4GLj (as of 2022!) has been done on a Mac with Intel - I can't guarantee everything works as expected on Windows, and support for Apple Silicon based Macs is not currently planned but pull requests are always welcome.
+Additionally, recent work on Basic4GLj (as of 2022!) has been done on a Mac with Intel - I can't guarantee everything works as expected on Windows, and support for Apple Silicon based Macs is experimental.

 Please report any compatibility or stability issues to the Issues page of this project.